w3bdesign/nextjs-woocommerce/README.md

 - Implement https://github.com/cyrilwanner/next-optimized-images for production
 - Implement Easy Peasy for cart state management
 - Add more functionality
-- Implement GraphQL with useSWR?
+- Implement GraphQL with useSWR or react-query?